balena-io-experimental/balena-migrate/README.md

 ## How to use balena-migrate

+**Warning:**
+* During the migration the primary storage of your device will be overwritten and all data that has not been saved prior to migration will be lost.

-**Warning:** When migrating devices, that contain critical data or are not easily accessible, please make sure to test your setup thoroughly in a test environment before applying it to production devices.
+* When migrating devices, that contain critical data or are not easily accessible, please make sure to test your setup thoroughly in a test environment before applying it to production devices.

-During the migration the primary storage of your device will be overwritten and all data that has not been saved prior to migration will be lost.
-It also makes sense to read this document completely to understand the concepts and the risks involved.
+It makes sense to read this document completely to understand the concepts and the risks involved.

 ### Preparing the Migration Environment